zurada/one-product-shop-with-paypal/README.md

 # one-product-shop-with-paypal
 Configurable one product shop with Paypal integration and mutli-lang

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+# Apache server
+When running with server Apache replace .htaccess from project root directory

 ## Available Scripts